The Bulk Editor allows for efficient editing when the visual page context is not needed as it lets you:

 By default the import functionality is hidden when you open the Bulk Editor.
 Simply adding the parameter

-hib=false to the URL will display the Import button on the Bulk Editor page.
+hib=false to the URL displays the Import button on the Bulk Editor page.
 You can import content from any tab-separated (

 .tsv) file.
-In order for importing to work properly, the column headings (first row of cells) must match the column headings of the table you are importing to.
+For importing to work properly, the column headings (first row of cells) must match the column headings of the table you are importing to.